Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

-Figures \ref{Output_field-GA0-1}, \ref{Output_field-GA0-5} and \ref{Output_field-GA1} show the behavior of the spectral reflection function $|U(\omega)|^2$ for different interaction constants $\Gamma_{\Sigma}=0.1\delta_{in},0.5\delta_{in},1.0\delta_{in}$ and spectral widths $\delta_{in}=0.1,0.2,0.5$ of the mini-resonators under impedance matching conditions \eqref{impedance_match} and \eqref{broaderning_condition}.
-Figures \ref{Output_field-GA0-1} and \ref{Output_field-GA0-5} show how the reflection changes (decreases) dramatically at the spectrum boundary of the mini-resonator system.
+Fig. \ref{Output_field-4-5} (b) and Figs. \ref{Output_field-6-7} (a), (b) (presented in the same units as in Fig.\ref{Output_field-4-5} (a), show the behavior of the spectral reflection function $|U(\omega)|^2$ for different interaction constants $\Gamma_{\Sigma}=0.1\delta_{in},0.5\delta_{in},1.0\delta_{in}$ and spectral widths $\delta_{in}=0.1,0.2,0.5$ of the miniresonators under impedance matching conditions \eqref{impedance_match} and \eqref{broaderning_condition}.
+Fig. \ref{Output_field-4-5} (b) and Fig. \ref{Output_field-6-7} (a) show how the reflection changes (decreases) dramatically at the spectrum boundary of the miniresonator system.
 Note that within the entire spectral range there are resonant atoms.
-Of interest is the presence of some weakening of the reflection at a small detuning beyond the spectrum boundaries of the mini-resonators, which is apparently explained by the manifestation of strong frequency dispersion.
+Of interest is the presence of some weakening of the reflection at a small detuning beyond the spectrum boundaries of the miniresonators, which is apparently explained by the manifestation of strong frequency dispersion.
 The general tendency to weaken the reflection with an increase in the frequency detuning from the center of the line indicates a weakening of the interaction of the signal pulse with atoms whose spectrum is beyond the spectrum of the miniresonators and a departure from the impedance matching condition.